trevraiss/automationtestsample/README.md

 # Automation Test Sample Application
 This is a sample application for running automation tests.

+## Requirements for this project

+Run the application and launch the homepage, which documents the context and the requirements.

 ## Prerequisites

 You will need the following tools installed to build and run this project: